ukrmap/sinatra_api_book/en/chapter06-validation-and-http-status-codes.md

       expect(new_zip_code.attributes.values_at(*valid_attributes.keys.map(&:to_s))).to eq valid_attributes.values
     end

-    example "Create Zip Code with invalid params", document: nil do do_request(zip_code: { zip: "1234" })
+    example "Create Zip Code with invalid params", document: false do do_request(zip_code: { zip: "1234" })

       expect(status).to eq 422